Ero-gamer/subsampling-scale-image-view/README.md

-Subsampling Scale Image View (Kotatsu fork)
+Subsampling Scale Image View (Enhanced Edition based on Kotatsu SSIV Fork)
 ===========================

 > A custom image view for Android, designed for photo galleries and displaying huge images (e.g. maps and building